 Many students are developing organizational skills.
 They might also have up to 7 different teachers with different organization systems and work to manage.
 That’s a lot!
 So it is super important to me to teach students how I want them to stay organized in my class.
 And give them class time to do it.
-One of the first things I do with my students every year is set-up their science notebooks.
-In this blog post I’ll share my tips for starting a science notebook that will help students stay on top of things and that they will be proud of by the end of the year.

 The Best Spiral Notebook